hitsub2/spark-on-eks/Step.md

 ### Create a new policy limitedIAMACCESS

-We will use this role with eksctl tool to create eks cluster.
+We will use this role with eksctl tool to create eks cluster. eksctl will create:

+* a new VPC(optional)
+* IAM role
+* nodegroups-EC2
+* etc.

 #### Create New policy file